corno/pareto-core-types/development manual.md

 Current best approach:
 -disable all tests, and publish without tests, then enable tests again.

+# validating that a project only uses one version of this package
+in the root dir:
+node ./scripts/scripts/validateSingleVersionOfParetoTypesPackage.js ./typescript/pub/

 # publishing
 just use one of the 'publish' scripts